A brief history

-My research interests have one central goal: To improve human flourishing.
+My research interests have one central goal: To improve human well-being.
 I want people to be the best possible person they can become.
-I apply this central goal to three research interests: worker well-being, teams, and time.
+I apply this through two substantive areas: worker well-being and teams.
+Further, I'm very interested in applying advanced quantitative methods to address my substantive questions.
 Below I highlight some of the my outstanding researcher questions that I currently working on.

 What is worker well-being?

 Flourishing, thriving, subjective well-being, happiness, psychological well-being, ill-being, hedonia, and eudaimonia are terms that, in some capacity, represent psychological health.
 Yet, research is often divergent in both the meaning and use of these terms.
 Hence, one of my main goals is to integrate the conceptualization of well-being - particularly applied to the context of work.
 As we spend the majority of our adult life at work, well-being at work should operate the same way as any other environment context.
 However, the concept of well-being has been placed in artificial silos.
 The conceptualization of well-being at work is often limited to construct such as job satisfaction, positive and negative affect, engagement and burnout.
 Well-Being is so much more than that.

 Presently, I am leading the effort to deepen our conceptual understanding of worker well-being through a theoretical synthesis of the different domains.
 In the paper, worker well-being is conceptualized broadly of psychological (evaluation and emotion) and physical components (physiological and health outcomes).
 This is overlaid with organizationally-relevant perspectives including domain specificity (e.g., well-being at work, well-being at home), construct bandwidth (e.g., discrete emotions, general emotions), temporal dynamics (e.g., development of well-being overtime), and multilevel theory (e.g., individual, team, and organizational well-being).